 - Online Posting Widget - The online widget is a simple online tool you can use with any Internet browser program.
 You will find links to the posting widget at your association website or you can link to the post-a-score widget here at Carolinas GHIN Support.

 - eGolfer Online Profile - An eGolfer account offers a more personalized interaction with the GHIN system.
 After establishing a username and profile you log into your own GHIN user account where you can post scores, look up handicap details and even track your stats and print out reports.
 See our How-To Center for a tutorial on using the eGolfer Online Profile.

 - Smartphone App - Perhaps our favorite method for keeping up with your handicap.
 Apps for the iPhone and Android devices are available.
 These apps will also work on similarly outfitted tablets.
 Please visit our Mobile Apps Section for more details on how these apps work and how to download and install them.
 We think you'll love em...

 How can I change information in my GHIN profile?

-There are three ways to change your biographical information in the GHIN system:
+There are two ways to change your biographical information in the GHIN system: